Comfort-Jolade/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition.
 ### A statistical study that quantify how the MechaCar performs against the competition using the Horse Power of the Cars as our metric.

-H0 : MechaCar vehicle performance is not more efficient than other car brands H1 : MecharCar vehicle performance is more efficient than other Car brands.
+H0 : MechaCar vehicle performance is not more efficient than other car brands.

+H1 : MecharCar vehicle performance is more efficient than other Car brands.

 The hypothesis will be testing if MechaCar is more efficient than a other Car brands using  horsepower of the Cars as comparison.